-This year, we are really excited to be broadcasting this event, with a full production crew, live from RTÉ’s Studio 5, where we were joined by our incredible presenters, Joanne Cantwell and Daráine Mulvihil.
+We were really excited to be broadcasting this event, with a full production crew, live from RTÉ’s Studio 5, where we were joined by our incredible presenters, Joanne Cantwell and Daráine Mulvihil.

 Joanne Cantwell is an Irish sports presenter.
 She is the presenter of weekly rugby magazine programme Against the Head on RTÉ Two, and was also a match reporter on Premier Soccer Saturday.
 During the summer months, Joanne works as a reporter on The Sunday Game, Raidió Teilifís Éireann’s main Gaelic games television programme.
 It is shown on RTÉ Two every Sunday during the Football Championship and Hurling Championship seasons.
 Joanne is also a valued ambassador for Cara Sport Inclusion Ireland.

 Daráine Mulvihill is a television Researcher, Presenter and Reporter, who has worked with RTÉ, BBC and Channel 4.
 At the age of 16, she lost both her legs below the knee and all of her fingers after contracting an aggressive strain of meningitis and septicaemia.
 After spending a full year recovering in hospital, Daráine learned how to walk again with prosthetic limbs and returned to school a few months later.